TL;DR

 As an affiliate, we earn on qualifying purchases.

-It is not yet confirmed what specifically triggered the recent surge in media mentions of the Heart Health Score.
-While health campaigns and research releases are possible factors, definitive causes remain unverified.
-Additionally, it is unclear whether this coverage reflects genuine shifts in health risks or is driven by media trends and reporting cycles.
+It is not yet confirmed what specific events or developments triggered the surge in media mentions of the Heart Health Score.
+While increased awareness is evident, the direct causes—such as recent studies, campaigns, or health crises—remain under investigation.
+Additionally, it is unclear whether this coverage is sustained or a temporary trend.

 CURO-L7 Professional Grade Blood Cholesterol Testing with Home KIT – All-in-One Test Device, Test Strips 5ea, Lancets, and EziTube Rod Included